 On a point of order, Mr Speaker.
 Before the Secretary of State scarpers from the Chamber—[Hon.
 Members: “Come back!”]
 Under the procedures of the House, it would obviously be wrong for me to accuse the Secretary of State of deliberately misleading the House, but what are Members to do if the Secretary of State has inadvertently misled the House?
 I was in Luxembourg at the time of the ruling, and there was no similarity between the Government’s case and that of the European Commission.
-What are we supposed to do if he has inadvertently misled the House today and if he perhaps inadvertently misled Andrew Marr on “The Andrew Marr Show” on Sunday because he thought the vote was taking place on Tuesday and it is not going to?
+What are we supposed to do if he has inadvertently misled the House today and if he perhaps inadvertently misled Andrew Marr on “The Andrew Marr Show” on Sunday because he thought the vote was taking place on Tuesday and it is not?

 I will say two things to the hon.
 Gentleman.
 First, although I understand his disappointment, not to say irritation, that the Secretary of State has not remained in the Chamber, strictly speaking, points of order are raised with the Chair.
 It is not a formal obligation for Ministers to remain for the duration of points of order.
 Whether the Secretary of State thought that points of order appertaining to him were at an end, I cannot know because I do not know what was in his mind, but the situation is that the point of order is raised with me.